juliaguida/oystercard/pills/getters_and_setters.md

 end
 ```

-It's good to know each of these 'attr_*' methods and what they do in Ruby, as they are great way to DRY out repetitive getter and setter methods in your Ruby classes, as well as provide a concise description of the public getting/setting interface that your class provides.
+It's good to know each of these `attr_*` methods and what they do in Ruby, as they are great way to DRY out repetitive getter and setter methods in your Ruby classes, as well as provide a concise description of the public getting/setting interface that your class provides.
 However consider the least power principle.
 Always use only the least power that you need to get the job done.
-In terms of the least power principle attr_accessors are more powerful that attr_writers which are more powerful than attr_readers.
+In terms of the least power principle `attr_accessor`s are more powerful that `attr_writer`s which are more powerful than `attr_reader`s.

-Each time you are tempted to use an attr_accessor, consider if you can get away with just an attr_reader or an attr_writer.
-And whenever using an attr_writer, consider if you really want to give your class's collaborators the power to directly update their internal instance variables with whatever they fancy.
+Each time you are tempted to use an `attr_accessor`, consider if you can get away with just an `attr_reader` or an `attr_writer`.
+And whenever using an `attr_writer`, consider if you really want to give your class's collaborators the power to directly update their internal instance variables with whatever they fancy.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->